 IN ORDER FOR THIS EVIDENCE TO BE ACCEPTED BY THE COURT, the store or other recipient must carefully comply with the recording of EVERY DETAIL of identification outlined above.
 Failure to record even one of the named requirements for identification could deny the Prosecutor benefit of the identification presumption.

 Where a check card procedure is used, the accepting party shall record on the check the check cashing card identification number.
 Such check cashing card shall be issued only after information has been placed on file by the merchant and the card contains the signature of the cardholder.

 It should be noted that Prosecution of Bad Checks drawn on out-of-state banks is very difficult and the acceptance of out-of-state Driver's Licenses as identification on checks is discouraged as it may result in the prosecution being unable to obtain enough legal identification to prosecute.
 Recommend to your customers that they obtain a Department of Highway Safety Identification Card that is very similar to a Florida Driver's License if they are to be cashing checks in Florida.

 The check must be signed or endorsed in the presence of the person accepting the check and the clerk or acceptor MUST INITIAL and date the check acknowledging this fact.

 CHECKS RECEIVED BY MAIL:

 If a check is received through the mail or from a representative of the maker the proof of the identification of the maker is very difficult.

 After a check has been returned from the bank marked "Insufficient Funds" or "Account Closed", a service charge based on the amount of the check may be added to the check when making written demand for payment.
 The service charges are as follows:

 The next step, after completing the procedures outlined, is to report the matter to the proper authorities.
-Normally this will be done by going to your local Police Agency or State Attorney's Office and filling out a Worthless Check Affidavit.
+This can be done by going to your local law enforcement agency or the State Attorney's Office and filling out a Worthless Check Affidavit.